-Pan Fried Cinnamon Bananas is a quick and easy recipe to cook bananas, perfect for a special breakfast or an afternoon snack, or even a healthy dessert!
+Pan Fried Cinnamon Bananas is a quick and easy recipe to cook bananas, perfect for a special breakfast, an afternoon snack, or even a healthy dessert!
 It's super easy to pan fry a banana and uses items you probably already have.
-Gather the 3 simple ingredients, grab a skillet, and get ready to gobble up this delicious banana recipe in 10 minutes.
+Gather the 3 simple ingredients, grab a skillet, and get ready to gobble up this delicious banana recipe in 10 minutes!

 This recipe was inspired by the age-old problem, how to use up overripe bananas.
 And now this is one of my favorite ways to fix a banana treat.
 These pan fried bananas are super delicious, yet healthier and so much easier than deep fried bananas.

 No matter how hard I try to buy the right number of bananas for my family, I can never seem to get it right.
 If one week I don’t have enough, I try to buy a few more the next week, but then it seems I have too many!

 That's when I need to figure out what to make with my extra bananas.
-This recipe is so quick and easy, and it is perfect for a special breakfast or even an afternoon snack, or an easy banana dessert.
+This recipe is so quick and simple, and it is perfect for a special breakfast, an afternoon snack, or an easy banana dessert.

 - bananas - slightly overripe.
 If there are big brown patches on your bananas, they are too ripe and will just become mushy.